mradionov/tleaf/README.md

 * `[/path/to/source.js]` - path to AngularJS source code with a unit to test
 * `[/path/to/output.spec.js]` - path to output test file

 The command parses your source file and extracts all AngularJS units.
 After that you will be asked which one you'd want to test.
-The result will be a test file based on template for this unit type.
+The result will be a test file generated based on template for this unit type.

 ***